tymyrddin/purple/source/docs/risk-management/asset-identification.md

 Mark the ten to twenty assets that are genuinely critical.
 These are the focus of the rest of the exercises.

 The "everything is critical" response that groups sometimes produce is a placating move: it avoids the discomfort of prioritisation by not prioritising.
-The facilitator should push back gently but firmly.
+The facilitator can push back gently but firmly.
 Not everything is equally critical.
 If a group cannot identify which assets would cause immediate operational failure if lost, they do not yet have the shared understanding of the system that risk management requires.

 Step 4: Document dependencies (10 minutes)